abhatthal/getfile/README.md

 TODO: Update library to prompt users to delete local files when removed from server and update local configuration accordingly.

-## Example Configuration
+## Example
 TODO: Finish this section

-Show example files used for testing, with JSON files on server and client.
+Show config used for testing, with JSON files on server and client.

 Explain what each parameter does in detail.

+## Notable Apps
+TODO: Mention how OpenSHA utilizes GetFile and provide a link to the corresponding code.